 Jamie has a hard time adjusting in Bhutan first it was hours of travelling along the treacherous roads.
 Then it was the awfully remote village she was posted at.
-Now she wasn’t just far from luxuries of the western world but also, farther from the bare essentials of a big city in Bhutan.
+Now she wasn’t just far from the luxuries of the Western world but also, farther from the bare essentials of a big city in Bhutan.
 The students she has to teach are the least bit cooperative.
-The atrocities keep piling up and our Jamie just has one wish – to go back home.
+The atrocities keep piling up and Jamie just has one wish – to go back home.

 At first, this constant rant was annoying to me.
 It almost felt like she isn’t trying hard enough, heck!
 She isn’t trying at all.
-But, Zeppa has done a beautiful job at expressing these issues.
+But, Zeppa has done a beautiful job of expressing these issues.
 After a couple of chapters, I started connecting with her and her problems.
 To the point where with every passing chapter I was hoping she finds her way back home.
 And so she does.

 “There is a difference between arrival and entrance.
 Arrival is physical and happens all at once. … Entering takes longer.
 You cross over, slowly, in bits and pieces” Jamie Zeppa

 Things start to look up for our Jamie.
 People around Zeppa (especially her students) introduce her to their way of life and belief system.
-Soon Jamie starts to appreciate little things life and questioning her old ways.
-She sheds her prejudiced cultural baggage and delves deeper in Bhutanese way of living.
+Soon Jamie starts to appreciate little things in life and question her old ways.
+She sheds her prejudiced cultural baggage and delves deeper into the Bhutanese way of living.
 She realises how everything is so much more meaningful in her Bhutan because there is less of everything here.
 After having spent 2 years in Bhutan she suffers from yet another cultural shock during her visit to Canada.
 Everyone back in Canada seems impulsive to her.
 Things appear “glossy and polished and unreal.”
 She spots internalised capitalism everywhere she gazes.
 Even the once dear, Canadian skyline doesn’t appeal to her anymore.
 All she needs is to wake up and gaze at the clear blue sky with a backdrop of mountains and ravens circling a chorten.
 Her new home.

 Apart from Jamie’s progress, this book does an exceptional job of describing the beauty of Bhutan.
 Jamie is extremely descriptive, it is so easy to visualise Bhutan through her eyes.
 So much so that, when I visited Bhutan it was as if I have been there before.
 As if I have seen it all through Jamie’s words.